 BJT has maintained the same rubber supplier for over 30 years.
 The relationship is very strong and the two companies have integrated their systems to provide an automated ordering and payment system.
 BJT benefits from stable pricing.
 In the past decade, BJT has achieved the lowest prices on its commodity purchases because its growth strategy and operational excellence have also benefited the supplier.
 Volume discounts and IT system integration savings have been passed on to BJT in the form of better pricing.
 For BJT, rubber now represents only 48% of company purchases, down from 60% at the start of the millennium.
 Commodity risk is considered to be lower for BJT than its competitors.
+However, the global supply chain issues have impacted BJT in the form of delayed delivery and volatile transportation costs.
 As an alternative, some tire producers have begun to use synthetic rubber or a mixture of synthetic and natural rubber.